 When you're drowning in workloads, deadlines, relationship stresses — whatever else — the last thing you want is to spend your sleep dreaming that you are legit drowning.
 Even if it's not real, anyone who's had the misfortune of drowning in a dream will know it's a pretty horrific experience.
-The feeling of terror is incredibly real, then you wake up panting and have your day ruined by the lingering feelings from the dream before.
+The feeling of fear is incredibly real, then you wake up panting and have your day ruined by the lingering feelings from the dream before.
 If this is happening regularly to you, you'll probably want to know — what does it mean when I drown in a dream?

 Overall though, dream expert Cynthia Richmond writes in her book Dream Power: How to Use Your Night Dreams to Change Your Life, that "fear of drowning in the language of dreams is a fear of getting too involved in feelings, a fear of losing one's self."
 I get that there are certain variants to this.
 One night you could be drowning in the ocean — which Richmond writes is "symbolic of our emotions and of the unconscious mind" — the next it's a vat of jelly.
 Depending on where you are and what you drown in, the meanings will probably be different.